erc7824/website/docs/index.md

 # Introduction

 Welcome to Nitrolite!
-Built on the ERC-7824 standard, Nitrolite is a powerful state channel framework that enables developers to build high-performance decentralized applications with near-instant finality and minimal gas costs.
+Built on the ERC-7824 standard, Nitrolite is a powerful framework that enables developers to build high-performance decentralized applications with near-instant finality.

-The following guides will walk you through the complete lifecycle of state channels in Nitrolite, from client initialization to channel creation, application sessions, and final settlement.
+The following guides will walk you through the complete lifecycle of Nitrolite applications, from client initialization to application sessions.
 Whether you're building payment systems, games, financial applications, or any use case requiring high-frequency transactions, Nitrolite provides the infrastructure you need.

 <CardGrid cols={2}>
   <Card
     title="Quick Start"
     description="Set up your first Nitrolite application with step-by-step instructions." to="/quick_start"
   />
   <Card
-    title="Initialize the Client"
-    description="Configure the Nitrolite client to access state channel functionality." to="/quick_start/initializing_client"
+    title="Create a channel"
+    description="Visit apps.yellow.com to create a channel from your account.
+Manage your apps, and channel settings." to="/quick_start/initializing_channel"
   />
   <Card
-    title="Deposit And Create Channel"
-    description="Fund your state channel with assets and establish a secure connection between participants." to="/quick_start/deposit_and_create_channel"
-  />
-  <Card
     title="Connect to the ClearNode"
     description="Establish connection with ClearNode for reliable off-chain transaction processing and verification." to="/quick_start/connect_to_the_clearnode"
   />
   <Card
     title="Channel Assets"
     description="Monitor and manage the assets and allocations within your active state channels." to="/quick_start/balances"
   />
   <Card
     title="Create Application Session"
-    description="Initialize a new application instance within your channel" to="/quick_start/application_session"
+    description="Initialize a new application instance"
+    to="/quick_start/application_session"
   />
   <Card
     title="Close Application Session"
-    description="Properly finalize an application session while preserving final state and balances." to="/quick_start/close_session"
+    description="Properly finalize an application session while preserving final state." to="/quick_start/close_session"
-  />
-  <Card
-    title="Resize Channel"
-    description="Adjust the funds locked in a channel to accommodate changing transaction requirements." to="/quick_start/resize_channel"
-  />
-  <Card
-    title="Close Channel"
-    description="Properly shut down a state channel and settle the final state on-chain." to="/quick_start/close_channel"
-  />
-  <Card
-    title="Withdrawal"
-    description="Reclaim your funds from the state channel contract after channel closure." to="/quick_start/withdrawal"
   />
 </CardGrid>